 Wake up to coffee on your private terrace with views of the ocean.
 Take advantage of the lodge’s nature-driven activities and enjoy a guided tour of your choosing.
 Take a surfing lesson, go on a guided hike through the jungle, paddle the mangroves on a kayak, watch for exotic tropical birds with a guide, or venture from virgin forest to white-sand beach on horseback.
 If you’d like, visit the lodge’s farm for the chance to milk cows, gather eggs, and learn about sustainable farming practices.

 After breakfast, continue your explorations of the surrounding private jungle reserve and sandy beach.
 Choose from guided activities that include surfing, hiking, birdwatching, kayaking through mangroves, and more.
 Toast the sunset with a glass of wine or a Nicaraguan cocktail in the shade along the beachfront.

 Day 8 — D’Santos Private Reserve/Diriamba/Managua

-Drive to D’Santos Hotel, located on a private reserve, for a private tour to learn how coffee is cultivated.
+Drive to D’Santos Private Reserve, located on a private reserve, for a private tour to learn how coffee is cultivated.
 Stroll through the forest with a naturalist, spotting unique flora and fauna as you go.
 Head to Diriamba City and learn about El Güegüense, a traditional satirical drama recognized by UNESCO as a masterpiece of Oral and Intangible Heritage of Humanity.
 Stop in at a local workshop to see wooden masks used in the performances.
 Continue to Managua for a brief city tour and a visit to the National Historic Park Loma de Tiscapa.
 Enjoy an evening at leisure to discover the city.
-Elements (B,L)
+Elements Hotel (B,L)

 Day 9 — Managua/Depart